 The outcome of the panel could be:

 - that the dissent is unfounded.

 Please see the Derbyshire dissent and escalation policy which is attached to this page.

 Derbyshire's child protection conferences are chaired by child protection manager's.
 For queries in relation to child protection plan conferences, contact the child protection conference team. email: CAYA.email@example.com or on tel: 01629 537879, Monday to Friday between 9am and 5pm.

 Reports for conferences can be submitted by email: CAYACPCONF@derbyshire.gcsx.gov.uk

-Education professionals can submit their reports and find useful tools and guidance through perspective lite, which is uploaded onto the SchoolsNet portal.
+Education professionals can submit their reports and find useful tools and guidance through Perspective Lite, which is used for the secure transfer of confidential documents.

 The DSCB publishes several leaflets for parents, carers and young people that explain what will happen in more detail, these are attached to this page.